On the Sparsity of Optimal Linear Decision Rules for a Class of Robust Optimization Problems with Box Uncertainty Sets: Introduction

-Ultimately, the success of using sparsity to develop faster and more memory-efficient algorithms will hinge on whether robust optimization problems have optimal linear decision rules that are sparse.
+Ultimately, the success of using sparsity to develop faster algorithms will hinge on whether robust optimization problems have optimal linear decision rules that are sparse.
 Indeed, if a robust optimization problem does not have optimal linear decision rules that are sparse, then deploying a sparsity-imposing algorithm can risk leading to control policies with unexpectedly and undesirably suboptimal performance.
 Moreover, if the number of zero parameters in optimal linear decision rules is not a significant proportion of the total parameters, then the benefits of developing sparsity-imposing algorithms can be limited, and research efforts may be better spent on developing alternative algorithmic techniques such as those based on primal-dual saddle point formulations or online convex optimization \cite{postek2021first,ho2018online,ben2015oracle}.
 To the best of our knowledge, the fundamental question of whether a significant number of zero parameters can be expected in optimal linear decision rules in any class of robust optimization problems with many time periods has remained open.

-In this paper, we resolve this open question by considering the widely-studied class of production-inventory problems from the seminal work of Ben-Tal et al.~\cite{ben2004adjustable} on linear decision rules in robust optimization.
+In this paper, we resolve this open question by considering a class of production-inventory problems from the seminal work of Ben-Tal et al.~\cite{ben2004adjustable} on linear decision rules in robust optimization.
 This class of production-inventory problems served as the key illustration in \cite{ben2004adjustable} that optimal linear decision rules can be computed in polynomial time and provide excellent performance in realistic and complex robust inventory management problems.
 It has since become one of the most popular classes of problems in the robust optimization literature, serving as a test bed for the complex real-world applications in which linear decision rules are routinely used; see \cite{de2016impact} and references therein.
 The class of production-inventory problems involves a firm which dynamically determines production quantities at multiple factories over a selling season, a single product with uncertain demand that lies in box uncertainty sets, and complex business constraints that link the inventory levels and production decisions across multiple periods of time.
+All of the decisions in the class of production-inventory problems are continuous.